rmariuzzo/config-webpack-plugin/README.md

 # config-webpack-plugin

-> 💫 Merge configuration files with environment variables.
+> 💫 Merge a configuration file with environment variables.

 # ⚒ This project is under development.